RadioactivePotato/Bookmarklet/README.md

 To this `javascript:(function(){document.body.style.background = 'cyan';})();`

 ----
-Support me by Subscribing to https://youtube.com/@radioactive.potato and also check out my twitter https://twitter.com/RadioactiveP724
+Support me by subscribing to https://youtube.com/@radioactive.potato and also check out my twitter https://twitter.com/RadioactiveP724